 Halloween is just around the corner, but if you have kids then you might be super excited about this event.
 Choosing the costumes and thinking about the huge piles of candy they will be getting.

 However, if your child or one of your kids wears braces then the thought of candy might be troubling you.
-You may be worried with the thought that what types of candy your little one can eat this Halloween.
-If this is the first time after your kid got braces, then Halloween candy might be something that you have no experience of dealing with.
+You may be worried about what types of candy your little one can eat this Halloween.
+If this is the first time after your kid got braces, then Halloween candy might be something that you have no experience dealing with.

 Your little one can eat candy this Halloween as well, but you will need to be careful in checking everything before you get confused.
 There are some things you can do beforehand to prepare your child for candy-eating.
 You will be glad to know that your child can still eat a variety of candies.

 Orthodontic patients should know that hard, chewy, sticky candies can break the braces and this will increase the time period to wear braces.
 If the braces need to be replaced, there will be a time where there will be no braces, which will obstruct the process of straightening or aligning the teeth.
-So, the risk to eat a crunchy, chewy or hard candy is too high.
+So, the risk of eating crunchy, chewy, or hard candy is too high.

 When your little one is done with trick-or-treating, check their items all by yourself.
-Ensure your child doesn’t eat anything until you are back home, so that there won’t be any mistake.
+Ensure your child doesn’t eat anything until you are back home so that there won’t be any mistakes.